-Most tea bags are made from a kind of paper made of cellulose and cotton–which is one of the most chemically sprayed crops.
+Most teabags are made from a kind of paper made of cellulose and cotton – which is one of the most chemically sprayed crops.
 But if you pour hot water through a typical piece of cotton blended paper, it will fall apart pretty quickly.
-So why don’t tea bags turn to mush, especially after steeping in water for ages?
+So why don’t the bags turn to mush, especially after steeping in water for ages?
 The simple answer is: more chemicals.

-The tags on tea bags are obviously not considered part of the food product so are not tested by food safety standards, so they could include any kind of toxic inks they like.
-And if you accidently get the tag in your cup, the hot water could help the dyes soak into your brew.
+The tags on the bags are obviously not considered part of the actual food product so are not tested by food safety standards, so they could include any kind of toxic inks they like.
+And if you do get the tag in your cup, the hot water could help the dyes soak into your brew.

 The best solutions